Navigating the Rabbit Hole: Emergent Biases in LLM-Generated Attack Narratives Targeting Mental Health Groups: Discussion, Limitations, and Conclusion

 We presented a multi-faceted framework and analysis of the dynamics through which LLMs generate toxic narratives involving mental health groups.
 By modeling attack propagation trajectories through a network-theoretic lens and enriching them with sociolinguistic markers of stigmatization, our study highlights an urgent ethical concern: LLMs disproportionately generate harmful and stigmatizing content about mental health groups, even without direct prompting.
 These harms are not random; rather, they emerge from structural tendencies within model behavior and deepen over recursive generations \citep{greenwald2006implicit, ToxicityRabbitHoleIJCAI2024}.
 Our findings show that MH entities are not only more central and frequently revisited in toxic narrative chains, but also framed with increasingly severe stigmatization \citep{link2001conceptualizing}.
 This underscores how LLMs can internalize and amplify existing social stigmas, often without transparency or intent.

 Crucially, our work bridges technical insight with the lived experience of those most vulnerable to digital harm, particularly in domains like mental health care, where algorithmic outputs can have profound real-world impact \citep{koutsouleris2022promise,suh2024rethinking}.
 The risk is not just in the presence of bias, but in its recursive escalation, where a single generative step into a harmful trajectory can spiral into deeply dehumanizing narratives.
 Existing safety mechanisms, which often operate at the level of individual completions, are insufficient for capturing this compounding harm across multi-step outputs \citep{solaiman2023evaluating}.
 Addressing this challenge requires a shift in LLM safety paradigms: from reactive moderation to proactive, trajectory-aware interventions that can detect emergent patterns of harm in real time \citep{weidinger2022taxonomy}.
 Without such systems in place, LLMs will continue to risk reinforcing stigma against some of society’s most vulnerable populations.
+Furthermore, from an LLM development standpoint, our work opens the door wider to novel entity-interaction-network-guided bias reduction strategies and more robust counter-stigma fine-tuning experimentation.